Leave your contact details and Get 3 Live Classes for Free

 What Is the Concept of Site in Human Geography?

-The concept of site in human geography explains the physical features of a specific place.
-These features include natural resources and access to water.
+The concept of site in human geography refers to the physical characteristics of a specific place., like natural resources and access to water.
 Geographers study sites to understand why people choose to live or build in one place and not another.
-The site of a location does not include other places around it.
-The site describes only the land where something is located.
+The site of an area does not include other places, it only describes the land where something is located.

-This definition explains the characteristics of a place.
-These characteristics include the availability of different resources for people to use.
-Other examples of characteristics can be weather and climate.
-All of these features help people determine whether a location is suitable for living.
+This definition explains the characteristics of a place, like the available resources for people to use, weather and climate.
+All of these features help people decide if a relative location is suitable for living or not.

 Examples of Site in AP® Human Geography

-The word situation in human geography means the location of a place in relation to other places.
+The situation refers to the location of the place in relation to its surroundings.
 Geographers use this word to describe what is around a location and how nearby features affect it.
 The situation shows how one place connects to other places.
 Students use this term to explain movement or influence between locations.

 How Does Situation Influence Human Settlement?